 Fleur Fewster, Principal and Senior Podiatrist

-Fleur practices across the full scope of modern Podiatry, however, her special interest is treating chronic and complex foot and related leg pain.
+Fleur practices across the full scope of modern Podiatry, however, her special interest in treating chronic and complex foot and related leg pain.
 Treatment may include foot orthoses/insoles, footwear advice, exercises/stretches, soft tissue releases, dry needling ( trigger point or western medical acupuncture), low level laser treatment, medication etc..

 Fleur specialises in the prescription of comfortable, corrective foot orthoses and footwear.
-All types of orthoses are available including soft, semi rigid and carbon fibre devices.
-Orthoses can be produced on site or through prescription to our affiliated orthotic laboratories.
+All types of orthoses are available including soft, semi-rigid, and carbon fibre devices.
+Orthoses can be produced on-site or through prescription to our affiliated orthotic laboratories.

-Fleur regularly works in the field of Occupational Podiatry, advising workers and employers with work related lower limb injuries or providing advice on specialised work footwear.
+Fleur regularly works in the field of Occupational Podiatry, advising workers and employers with work-related lower limb injuries or providing advice on specialised work footwear.
 Her training and experience in the field of occupational rehabilitation gives her particular insight into the complexities of worker’s compensation cases.

 Ms Louise Broadhead, Senior Podiatrist

 Originally from the UK, Louise graduated from Durham University in 2003 ( BSc Hons Podiatry).
 Louise relocated to beautiful Tasmania with her young family in 2010 where she has worked in the private sector, treating the full range of Podiatry conditions whilst pursuing further education and training in mobilisation and dry needling/acupuncture.
 Louise joined our practice in January 2017 and is a valuable and popular addition to our team.

 Louise utilises her broad range of knowledge and experience, along with her excellent communication skills to provide a comprehensive approach to the care of people with foot and related lower limb conditions.